arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	>**Note**: Replace the _<http://127.0.0.1:10002/devstoreaccount1>_ with your storage account table URI in order to work against Windows Azure if not already replaced.

-1. Open the **SasService.cs** class and replace the _GetReadonlyUriWithSasForBlob_ method with the following implementation.
-Notice you only added a new **policyId** parameter and passed it to _GetSharedAccessSignature_.
+1. Open the **SasService.cs** class and replace the _GetReadonlyUriWithSasForBlob_ method with the following code.
+Notice you added a new **policyId** parameter which you are using when getting the shared access signature for given blob.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex5-GetSasForBlobWithStoredAccessPolicy_)